programmfabrik/apitest/README.md

 We provide the following functions:

-## `file "relative/path/" [param, ...]`
+## `file_render "relative/path/" [param, ...]`

 Helper function to load contents of a file; if this file contains templates; it will render these templates with the parameters provided in the can be accessed from the loaded file via `{{ .Param1-n }};` see example below

+Loads the file with the relative path ( to the file this template function is invoked in ) "relative/path" or a weburl e.g. https://docs.google.com/test/tmpl.txt.
+Returns string.

+## `file "relative/path/"`

-Loads the file with the relative path ( to the file this template function is invoked in ) "relative/path" or a weburl e.g. https://docs.google.com/test/tmpl.txt
+Loads the file with the relative path ( to the file this template function is invoked in ) "relative/path" or a weburl e.g. https://docs.google.com/test/tmpl.txt.
+Returns string.

 ### Example